During the COVID-19 pandemic, workers in BC are being laid off, and often sent home without pay. Despite all of the chaos, workers still have rights!

 If you have symptoms associated with COVID-19 you must self-isolate for 14 days and stay home from work.
 Symptoms include: sore throat, fever, sneezing, coughing, loss of sense of smell or taste, shortness of breath, headache, nausea, vomiting, or diarrhea.

 - If you do not have paid sick leave through your employer, you may be eligible for Canada Recovery Sickness Benefit (CRSB).
-This provides you with $500 a week if you are unable to work at least 50% of your scheduled work week because you’re self-isolating for one of the following reasons:
+This provides you with $500 a week (before taxes) for up to 4 weeks if you are unable to work at least 50% of your scheduled work week because you’re self-isolating for one of the following reasons: